-Fitzgerald previously served for more than five years at Twitter, most recently as the company’s Director of Curation.
-While there, he built and oversaw the global curation teams responsible for Twitter Moments.
-His other roles at Twitter included news partnerships, where he oversaw Twitter’s relationships with some 30 news organizations and book publishing companies.
+Fitzgerald previously served for more than five years at Twitter, in a variety of roles including as the company’s Director of Curation where he built and oversaw the global curation teams responsible for Moments, His other roles at Twitter included head of US news partnerships, where he oversaw Twitter’s relationships with some 30 news organizations and book publishing companies.

-Fitzgerald is a graduate of the University of Southern California, tweets at @magicandrew, and is a big fan of cats.
+Fitzgerald is a cum laude graduate of the University of Southern California with degrees in Cinema-Television Production and Philosophy.

 Andrew’s vision for the future of digital journalism